rmngp/apidocs/source/index.md

 # Introduction

-Welcome to the RMN-GP API!
-You can use our API to access RMN-GP API endpoints, and retrieve information in the JSON format on various artworks, artists, and related pictures in our database.
+Welcome to the RMN-GP API documentation!
+You will soon be able to use our API to access RMN-GP API endpoints, and retrieve information in the JSON format on various artworks, artists, and related pictures in our database.